deamorim2/sdbs/EN-US/de9im.rst

 ST_Relate
 ---------

-While it's fun to visually fill out DE9IM matrices, it would be nice if a computer could do it, and that's what the :command:`ST_Relate` function is for.
+While it's fun to visually fill out DE9IM matrices, it would be nice if a computer could do it, and that's what the ST_Relate_ function is for.

 The previous example can be simplified using a simple box and line, with the same spatial relationship as our polygon and linestring: